UnicornPrem/multipleImageSelect_and_preview/README.md

 # multipleImageSelect_and_preview

-Code to Selecting Multiple files and Previewing them before uploading
+Code to Select Multiple Images and Preview them before uploading